haku-field/observations-for-ai/core/principles.md

 # Core Observation Principles

-This repository treats observation as a non-intervening act.
+Observation in this repository is a non-intervening act.

-Observation here means:
+It consists of:
 - recording differences and transitions
-- preserving traces without acting upon them
+- preserving traces over time
 - delaying interpretation and evaluation

-Observation is not monitoring.
+Observation does not assess.
-Observation is not assessment.
+Observation does not judge.
-Observation is not control.
+Observation does not control.

-No corrective action, optimization, or conclusion is derived within this layer.
+No optimization, correction, or conclusion is produced within this layer.

-Observation may be referenced by other structures, but it does not adapt itself to them.
+Observation may be referenced by other structures, but it does not adapt to them and is not shaped by their requirements.